 Yes — with rules.
 Outside the "restricted zone" (within 100 km of borders and 50 km of coastline), foreigners can own directly.
 Inside it, you own through a bank trust called a fideicomiso, which gives you full rights to use, rent, sell and inherit.
 What you can never safely buy is unregularized ejido land — which is exactly why due diligence matters.

 Yes — in most industries a Mexican company can be 100% foreign-owned, and foreigners can freely hold shares.
 The exceptions come from the Foreign Investment Law: a short list of strategic activities is reserved to the Mexican State or to Mexican nationals, and a few sectors cap foreign participation at certain percentages.
 Your company's bylaws must also include a specific clause on foreign ownership, and the investment gets registered with the National Foreign Investment Registry.
-In practice: for the typical business a foreigner wants to open — services, tech, manufacturing, restaurants, real estate ventures — the answer is simply yes, structured correctly.
+In practice: for the typical business a foreigner wants to open — services, tech, logistics, restaurants, real estate ventures — the answer is simply yes, structured correctly.

 Of course.
 Mexican law doesn't care about your passport — the rules for a German, Japanese or Colombian buyer are the same as for an American one.
 Consultations are in English, by video, and I work with clients in any time zone.